Rudd-O/dts-publishingstudio/README.md

 - ansible
 - sudo

-#Build instructions
+##Build instructions

+1. Change into the directory where you cloned this repository.
-1. Create an empty directory somewhere.
+2. Create an empty directory somewhere.
-2. Run the `./build <path to the new directory>` command.
+3. Run the `./build <path to the new directory>` command.

-In that directory, the output OVA file will be present.
+In that directory, the output OVA file will be present when the process is done.

 The `build` command will run sudo which may require your root password, or sudo configuration to make it passwordless.
 Ensure you do what's necessary to make it work.